prompt-executor-bedrock-client

 3. Context Windows: Vary by model (see tables above)

-4. Feature Support: Not all models support all features (tools, vision, etc.)
+4. Feature Support: Not all models support all features (tools, vision, structured output, etc.)

 5. Platform Support: Limited to JVM and Android due to AWS SDK constraints